JakubMrowicki/memory-keypad/README.md

     * Ability to reset highscore saved in cookie.
 * Pattern Generated using Random.org API.
     * If Random.org API returns an error, the pattern is generated locally so that the game can still be played.
+    * If user loses internet access, once again the pattern is generated locally.
 * The game will remember your highscore, last difficulty setting used and whether or not you have unlocked the easter egg
 * Scoring system that increments exponentially.
 Meaning that you earn more score for remembering a more complex pattern.
 * Life system that allows you to get another chance to beat the game.
 Using a life however will decrease your score based on the stage(later stage will lose more score if you make a mistake).